By: NBH, FACOG, AACS, AACG, Medical Director

 I am happy to say that after treatment with progesterone, she went on to have a healthy baby girl and no longer fears breast cancer as she once did.
 Her periods are now regulated with bioidentical progesterone and she has gained significant protection against the risk of breast cancer.

-A client in College Station mentioned today that her sister had five miscarriages under the care of one physician.
-She changed physicians and had a healthy baby boy after the new physician prescribed progesterone.
+A client in College Station mentioned today that her sister had five miscarriages under the care of one provider.
+She changed providers and had a healthy baby boy after the new provider prescribed progesterone.
 We do this on a consistent basis in our clinics.

 Patient diagnosed with BRCA I gene who had a full mastectomy.